List of Peckett and Sons railway locomotives

 List of Peckett and Sons railway locomotives, plus those from Fox Walker, both built at the Atlas Engine Works, Bristol.

-Despite hard work and poor maintenance, the engines were long-lasting, and many Peckett locomotives survive working on today's heritage railways.
+Despite heavy work and poor maintenance, the engines were long-lasting, and many Peckett locomotives were preserved as working engines on heritage railways.
 The oldest surviving Fox Walker locomotive is Karlskoga, an 0-6-0ST of 1873 which was returned to steam at Nora, Sweden in 1982.